 If being smack dap in the heart of the city center is your aim, Marion Square is the best area to stay in Charleston, SC.
 This is a great home base if you've been to Charleston before and have already experienced staying in the French Quarter.

 Marion Square is located on the main shopping street, King Street.
-Some of my favorite restaurants are also just north of Marion Square including The Ordinary, The Grocery, and The Darling Oyster Bar.
+Some of my favorite restaurants are just north of Marion Square including The Ordinary, The Grocery, and The Darling Oyster Bar.
 Kudo Coffee, one of my favorite coffee shops, is just across the street.

 This is my second favorite area to stay in Charleston.
 It's ideal if your trip is more focused on restaurants and shopping versus seeing the sights.
-Though, you're still just a 15-20 minute walk from the heart of the French Quarter, Rainbow Row, etc. so it's still convenient from a tourist's perspective.
+However, you're still just a 15-20 minute walk from the heart of the French Quarter, Rainbow Row, etc. so it's still convenient from a tourist's perspective.

 Photos: Dewberry - Kris Tamburello